WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 > named session in that directory.

-Note that starting from outside currently does not start in a split layout like it does when starting fromo within tmux.
-I am still playing with this, but generally I want my terminal session to be plain when I first start my terminal.
-Generally I am starting work after the first default session.
+Note that starting from outside currently does not start in a split layout like it does when starting from within tmux.
+I am still playing with this, but generally, I want my terminal session to be plain when I first start my terminal.
+I usually am starting work after the first default session.

-> 🤔 I still use both fzy and fzf, it probably doesn't make sense to use both,
+> 🤔 I still use both fzy and fzf.
+It probably doesn't make sense to use both,
 > but I am currently giving fzy a try.

 ## prefix+w

 _tmux choose-tree_

-By default tmux comes with a `tmux choose-tree` command bound to `prefix+w`, which opens in full screen.
+By default, tmux comes with a `tmux choose-tree` command bound to `prefix+w`, which opens in full screen.
 The upper section of the screen will show every window opened.
-While selected you can show the splits in each window by hitting l, or fold it with h.
+While selected, you can show the splits in each window by hitting l, or fold it with h.
 You can search for a session name by hitting /.

 <!-- ![jump to existing sessions with prefix+w](https://images.waylonwalker.com/tmux-navigation-2021-prefix+w.gif "using prefix+w") -->